Poulawack Cairn

 Overview

-Poulawack Cairn dominates a modest rise just west of Carran village, overlooking the iconic karst scenery of the Burren.
-The round stone mound measures roughly 21 m in diameter and rises about 2.5 m at its centre.
-Although the cairn sits on private land, a modest parking space near a gate and a faint, sign‑posted track lead visitors to the monument.
-The surrounding landscape is a patchwork of limestone clints and grykes, punctuated by medieval field walls and the occasional drystone animal shelter.
+Poulawack Cairn sits on a modest limestone rise just west of Carran, overlooking the stark, beautiful karst terrain of the Burren.
+Measuring roughly 21 metres in diameter and rising about 2.5 metres at its centre, this rounded stone mound is one of the most archaeologically significant burial sites in County Clare.
+Although the monument rests on private land, a small parking area near a gate and a faint, sign-posted track provide straightforward access for visitors.
+The surrounding landscape is a classic Burren patchwork of limestone clints and deep fissures, interrupted by medieval field walls and occasional drystone shelters.

-The monument’s story begins in the early Neolithic, around 3,300 BC, when a modest polygonal cist—now identified as a Linkardstown type—was erected and covered with a low cairn.
-This first phase contained the disarticulated remains of three adults and a child, together with a hollow stone scraper, a boar’s tusk, an oyster shell and a few potsherds.
+The story of Poulawack begins in the early Neolithic, around 3,300 BC.
+The first builders erected a modest polygonal cist – classified by archaeologists as a Linkardstown type – and covered it with a low mound.
+Inside, they placed the disarticulated remains of three adults and a child, alongside grave goods that included a hollow stone scraper, a boar’s tusk, an oyster shell, and fragments of pottery.

-About a millennium later, during the early Bronze Age (c.
-2,000 BC), three additional cists were inserted into the partially collapsed mound, adding eight more burials.
-The final construction phase, dated between 1,600 BC and 1,400 BC, saw the cairn enlarged to its present size, a new kerb of flagstones erected, and three further cists added, bringing the total to ten internal chambers and sixteen interments.
+Ritual activity at the site continued long after its initial construction.
+Around 2,000 BC, during the early Bronze Age, visitors returned to the partially collapsed mound to insert three additional cists, adding eight more burials to the site.
+The final phase, dated between 1,600 BC and 1,400 BC, saw the cairn expanded to its current size.
+A new kerb of flagstones was laid, and three more cists were added, bringing the total to ten internal chambers and sixteen interments across nearly two millennia.

 What to See & Do

-• Nearby ringfort and souterrain – Roughly 200 m east lies a ruined cashel (ringfort) with the entrance to an ancient souterrain.
-The exposed roofstones of the underground chamber are a rare glimpse into early medieval defensive architecture and are easily viewable from the path.
+• Nearby souterrain and ringfort – About 200 metres east of the cairn, a ruined cashel (ringfort) sits alongside the entrance to an ancient souterrain.
+The exposed roofstones of this underground chamber offer a rare look at early medieval defensive architecture.

-• Interpretive signs – Small information boards near the parking gate provide concise details on the excavation history and the artefacts recovered, such as the boar’s tusk and the Neolithic scraper.
+• Interpretive signage – Information boards near the parking gate outline the excavation history and the artefacts recovered, helping visitors visualise the lives of those buried here.

 Visiting Tips

-• Dog policy – Dogs are welcome on a leash.
-Keep them under control, especially around livestock that may be grazing nearby.
+• Dogs – Leashed dogs are welcome.
+Keep them under close control, as livestock may be grazing on the adjacent pastureland.

-• Facilities – No on‑site amenities.
-The nearest public toilet and café are in Ballyvaughan (≈ 6 km).
-A small picnic area is available on the open plateau, but please take all litter with you.
+• Amenities – There are no toilets, cafes, or shops at the cairn.
+The nearest services are in Ballyvaughan, roughly 6 km away.
+A small picnic area is available on the open plateau, but please take all waste with you.

 Practical Information